 - Base Network Subnet The private network used by the cluster (typically a 192.168.x.x or 10.x.x.x network).
-To set the subnet, the last octet should be a 0. - · Netmask The subnet mask used in your cluster. - Log Server, NTP Server, Domain Name Server (DNS), and Default Gateway Used to set up DHCP settings.
+To set the subnet, the last octet should be a 0. - · Netmask The subnet mask used in your cluster. - Log Server, NTP Server, Domain Name Server n (1-3), and Default Gateway Used to set up DHCP settings.
 On a small to medium-sized system, these are typically the Master Host (by default, the log and NTP servers are set to use the Master Host).
 The DNS and default gateway are not set by default, but you should set them if you require all hosts to have external access to the cluster system. - 5.
-Configure Preboot Execution Environment (PXE) Settings.
+Enable Direct Preboot Execution Environment (PXE) boot and/or EFI boot. - Enabling Direct PXE boot allows the node to boot directly to the kernel that is included in your image, bypassing the 3-stage/kexec boot process that otherwise would be used.
+This is necessary for some hardware types and BIOS settings to boot properly.
+Direct PXE boot is generally safe for all platforms but, on large clusters (larger than 256 nodes), there may be scalability issues if you do not have a TFTP server that supports multicast. - Enabling EFI boot enables support for EFI-enabled hosts (including SGI UV systems).
+Enabling this option does not prevent non-EFI hosts from booting. - 6.
+Configure PXE settings.